grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 And the needle moved.

 It just wavered, hovered for a second above the pin, and then returned to resting wearily on the pin.
 But it had definitely moved.
 Her eyes went back to the clock, more minutes passed.
-To their speed: steady at 10 knots.
+To their speed: steady at three knots.
 To their battery charge: painfully low.
 To their depth: too deep for comfort.

 But the depth-under-keel needle moved again, rising up and falling back, like a dying crone trying to raise herself for one last curse at her hated relations.
 And again.
 And then it was wavering unsteadily above the "Bottomless" pin.
 The gap between the needle and the pin was tenuous, but real.
 The bottom was coming up under them.

 Captain Percy reached above her head for a strap.
 "Drive boys, Drive."
 The bottom was still far far below them, so far down that if the boat went down now the _Prospect_ would be crushed into nothing but a greasy stain on that bottom.
-But it was at least a measurable distance now instead of an unknowable nothingness.
+But it was at least a measurable distance now instead of the unknowable nothingness of the hole.

 Minutes later the depth-under-keep gauge started rising steadily, like it had intention.
-It gave the impression that they were moving quickly, though in fact their speed remained steady, while the slope of the bottom had drastically increased, and was rapidly rising under them, a sheer undersea mountain wall.
-The depth-under-keel needle rose shockingly fast, in a way that might give the impression they were about to smack into a mountainside, from which they would slide helplessly back into the black pit.
+It gave the impression that they were moving quickly, though in fact their speed remained steady and crawling, while the slope of the bottom had drastically increased, and was rapidly rising under them, a sheer undersea mountain wall.
+The depth-under-keel needle rose shockingly fast, in a way that might give the impression they were about to smack into a mountainside, and from there they would slide helplessly back into the black pit.
 Instead, the needle shot up and back to 250 meters, and then stayed hovering at that level.

-"OK Gregory, now the fucking stupid part: give me a gentle dive plane down angle."
+"OK Gregory, now the stupid part: give me a gentle dive plane down angle."

 "You want to go _down_?"

 "Down Gregory.
 Now.
 Take us to the bottom."

-The dive plane wheel slipped through Gregory's grimey fat hands, and the bow of the boat eased downwards.
-Captain Percy pressed the collision alarm button and a klaxon blaired through the ship.
+The dive plane wheel slipped through Gregory's grimy rough hands, and the bow of the boat eased downwards.
+Captain Percy pressed the collision alarm button and a klaxon blared through the ship.
 She pulled the boat PA mic down from the array of radio mics hanging from the ceiling and pressed the talk button.
-"Chips: leave the leak and you and Owen get out of the cargo hold, and seal the bulkheads behind you.
+"Chips: leave the leak and you and Owen get out of the cargo hold.
+Seal the bulkheads behind you.
 We're going to bottom the boat, and there's a reasonable chance it will split our wound wide open."

 At the sound of the collision alarm Hemi came up through the hatch.
 His eyes passed over the gauges taking in their situation.
 "Gently Gregory."
 He almost whispered.

-"Yes fucking gently."
+"Yes friggin' gently."
 Followed up Percy, "as gentle as you've ever been, like you're laying down a fevered child.
 Bastian, disengage the motor.
 Lets use only what's left of our forward momentum, and let our leaking boat take us down the way she wants to."

 Slowly, slowly, the depth gauge needle turned to the right as the boat sank.
 Slowly, slowly, the depth-under-keep gauge turned to the left as the bottom rose.
 The depth gauge showed 250 meters.
 The depth-under-keel gauge came to rest on its other limit pin, labeled '0'.
-And at that moment the whole boat trembled as the bow touched the bottom.
+And at that moment the whole _Prospect_ trembled as the bow touched the bottom.
 Captain Percy felt the slight angle under her feet relax as the stern came down slowly and rested on the bottom too.

-"Jeesus."
+"Jeeees-us."
 Said Bastian.
-"The fucking bottom.
+"The bottom.
 At 250 meters!
-On a undersea mountain top, landed like fucking Noah."
+On a undersea mountain top, we landed like goddamned Noah."

 "Technically a tablemount."
 Said Hemi.
 "A relatively flat surface worn down from an ancient volcano.
-And yes, if you like, very much antediluvian."
+And yes, if you like, very much an antediluvian feature of the sea floor."

 "Deeper than she's rated for," added Percy, "but not by much.
 If the pressure hull holds, we have bought ourselves a little time.
-But it's just as fucking likely that the cargo bay is now completely split open and we will die here.
+But it's just as damn likely that the cargo hold is now completely split open and we will die here.
 So don't get your hopes up."

 "As a bonus, we'll blend in with the bottom on sonar.
-Our pursuing friends will not be able to see us, and will likely assume we sank."
+Our pursuing friends will not be able to see us even if they come searching this way with active sonar, and will likely assume we sank."
 Said Hemi.

-"Which, we in fact did," added Percy "and I would not be the one to correct their thinking that we will never rise to the surface again."
+"Which, we in fact did," said Percy "and I would not be the one to correct their thinking that we will never rise to the surface again."

 ### Repairs on the bottom

 It was time for Captain Percy to survey the damage.
-She got on the ship PA and told Chips to meet her at the entrance to the cargo bay, before slipping down the ladder and heading down there herself.
+She got on the ship PA and told Chips to meet her at the entrance to the cargo hold, before slipping down the ladder on her way down there herself.

-Percy found Chips waiting for her at the bulkhead entrance to the cargo bay in the forward battery room on the bottom deck of the boat.
+Percy found Chips waiting for her at the bulkhead entrance to the cargo hold in the forward battery room on the bottom deck of the boat.
 Chips had a large wrench with her and as soon as Percy arrived she banged with it on the bulkhead.
 "Well Capt, it soundser fuckin hollah to me.
 Still air on the other side of the bulkhead a' leasts."

 Percy nodded and cranked open the rusting sealing wheel, which squeaked painfully in her ears.
-The lights were out in the cargo bay, so they were looking into blackness, but the air smelled wet, which disturbed both of them instinctively and immediately.
+The lights were out in the cargo hold, so they were looking into blackness, but the air smelled wet, which disturbed both of them instinctively and immediately.
 Percy reached around and flipped on the lights.
-The white overheads glared down on her cargo bay.
+The white overheads glared down on her cargo hold.
 The steel grating led down a very gently slope into an oily, black subterranean lake that was filling the lower front part of her cargo hold.
 A couple of empty wooden crates floated like lost viking craft on it.
 The sound echoed through the giant empty space and over the water.
 A film of black frothing grease floated in patches on it.

 "That's a'fuckin nightmare."
 Said Chips.